MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Get-CustomNudgeAssignment.md

 Get-CustomNudgeAssignment -NudgeName perfReviewNudge
 ```

-This example returns all nudge assignments that contain the nudge named perfReviewNudge.
+This example returns all assignments that contain the Custom Nudge named perfReviewNudge.

 ### Example 2
 ```powershell
 Get-CustomNudgeAssignment -AssigneeId roy@contoso.onmicrosoft.com
 ```

-This example returns all nudge assignments that contain the user roy@contoso.onmicrosoft.com.
+This example returns all assignments that contain the user roy@contoso.onmicrosoft.com.

 ### Example 3
 ```powershell
 Get-CustomNudgeAssignment -NudgeName perfReviewNudge -AssigneeId roy@contoso.onmicrosoft.com
 ```

-This example returns the StartTime and EndTime values for the nudge assignment of the nudge named perfReviewNudge to the user roy@contoso.com .
+This example returns the StartTime and EndTime values for the assignment of the Custom Nudge named perfReviewNudge to the user roy@contoso.com .

 ## PARAMETERS

 ### -AssigneeId
 The AssigneeId parameter specifies the email address of the user that you want to view.

-If you use this parameter without the NudgeName parameter, all nudges that are assigned to the user are returned.
+If you use this parameter without the NudgeName parameter, all Custom Nudges that are assigned to the user are returned.

-If you use this parameter with the NudgeName parameter, the StartDate and EndDate values of the nudge assignment are returned.
+If you use this parameter with the NudgeName parameter, the StartDate and EndDate values of the assignment are returned.

 ```yaml
 Type: String